konsumer/raylib-pointers/README.md

 Essentially, the purpose of this is to use only pointers for raylib structs, for use in FFI that only allows pointers, and not pass-by-value.

-To you use, head over to [releases](https://github.com/konsumer/raylib-pointers/releases) and grab the latest for your platform.
+To use it, head over to [releases](https://github.com/konsumer/raylib-pointers/releases) and grab the latest for your platform.
 With this, make your FFI bindings however you want.
 I am making [experimental bunjs bindings](https://github.com/konsumer/raylib-pointers/blob/main/raylib_bun.js) to test it out.

 ## development